floriankraft/color-logviewer/README.md

 ## Inspiration

-Depending on your use cases you could create an alias in your .bashrc file to highlight only severity levels you are interested in.
+Depending on your use cases you could create aliases in your .bashrc file to highlight only severity levels you are interested in.
 For example:

 ```bash